LeMonsieurPompidou/Cobar_olfactoryAlgorithm/EXPERIENCE_5/EXPERIENCE_5.md

 # Experience 5: Complex Odor Plume

-This experiment involves a complex odor plume and examines the fly's behavior in this environment.
+This experiment involves a fly in a complex odor plume and examines the fly's behavior in this environment.

-## Details
-In this experience, the fly navigates through a complex odor plume, with varying intensities and distributions of odor molecules.

 ## Required Data
 To run this experiment, you need to download the `plume.hdf5` file from the following link: